CookiePLMonster/CookiePLMonster.github.io/_mods/gta-iii/silentpatch.md

 * Fixed the logic of police helicopters looking for the player to match the PS2 version (researched by **Nick007J**).
 * Glass shards from broken rectangular windows are now correctly sized (contributed by **Fire_Head**).
 * Glass panes now break correctly also in cases where the glass isn't perfectly axis-aligned.
+* Two broken graffiti attractors in Portland now work correctly, so pedestrians can stare at them.
+* Cutscene borders now scale to resolution correctly.
+* Colored big messages (seen in 'Uzi Money' and 'Espresso-2-Go') now fade properly.
+* Cutscenes no longer repair engines of blown up cars.
+* Entering the Ambulance no longer reduces the player's health if it's at over 100HP.
 * <i class="fas fa-cog"></i> Fixed siren corona placements in Firetruck, Ambulance, and Enforcer.
 * <i class="fas fa-cog"></i> Fixed taxi light corona placement for Taxi.
 * <i class="fas fa-cog"></i> Fixed police chopper's searchlight placement.